turingschool-examples/webpack-starter-kit/README.md

 ## Deploying to GitHub Pages

-_If you are finished with the functionality and testing of your game_, then you can consider deploying your game to the web!
+_If you are finished with the functionality and testing of your project_, then you can consider deploying your project to the web!
 This way anyone can play it without cloning down your repo.

-[GitHub Pages](https://pages.github.com/) is a great way to deploy your game to the web.
+[GitHub Pages](https://pages.github.com/) is a great way to deploy your project to the web.
 Research deploying a Webpack project to GitHub Pages or ask your instructors about it if you get to that point.
 (Don't worry about this until your project is free of bugs and well tested!)